rnestler/rnestler.github.io/content/articles/2026/2026-04-15_safe_ways_to_use_ai_agents.md

  * **Manual approval**: Configure the agents to ask before everything.
  * **Agent specific configuration**: Disallow the agent to read certain files or execute certain commands.
- * **Isolation**: Run the agents in VMs, Dockercontainer or a sandboxing tool.
+ * **Isolation**: Run the agents in VMs, Docker containers or a sandboxing tool.

 ## Hope / Prompt Begging

-The major issue with just asking the LLM not to do desctructive things via prompting is that it may just not work.
+The major issue with just asking the LLM not to do destructive things via prompting is that it may just not work.

 <figure>